 A positive PCR result for the presence of the gene regulating toxin production (tcdC) indicates the presence of Clostridium difficile and toxin A and/or B.

-A negative result indicates the absence of detectable Clostridium difficile tcdC DNA in the specimen, but does not rule out Clostridium difficile infection.
-False-negative results may occur due to inhibition of PCR, sequence variability underlying the primers and/or probes or the presence of Clostridium difficile in quantities less than the limit of detection of the assay.
+A negative result indicates the absence of detectable Clostridium difficile tcdC DNA in the specimen, but does not rule-out Clostridium difficile infection.
+False-negative results may occur due to inhibition of PCR, sequence variability underlying the primers or probes, or the presence of Clostridium difficile in quantities less than the limit of detection of the assay.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-The assay must be performed on fresh or fresh-frozen stools or stools in transport medium.
+The assay must be performed on fresh stools, fresh-frozen stools, or stools in transport medium.